Are you an emotional or comfort eater?

 It’s a coping mechanism but it’s not a very helpful one.

-Anxiety can be a cause of emotional eating so finding the root cause, and addressing it, will lead to the emotional eating no longer being needed.
-Or there may be past trauma that hasn’t been resolved.
+Anxiety can be a cause of emotional eating so finding the root causes so if you are more in control of that then the emotional eating is no longer being needed.
+You may have past trauma that hasn’t been resolved.
 Trauma doesn’t have to be dramatic to affect your current thinking, it could be something quite small to your adult brain but to your childish mind it was interpreted as something threatening.
 You may think it’s something that you’ve forgotten, but your subconscious hasn’t and it could be using food to stuff down the feelings associated with it.

-One of the most important things I do with clients is help them to manage uncomfortable and unhelpful thoughts and emotions in a new, positive way so that they don’t trigger the urge to eat.
+One of the most first things I would do with you is to teach you to manage uncomfortable and unhelpful thoughts and emotions in a new, positive way so that they don’t trigger your urge to eat.
 And there is a knock-on effect from this work too because learning to manage uncomfortable emotions and unhelpful thoughts means you can remain calmer and deal with all aspects of life better so there’s a real, positive ripple effect in all areas of your life, not just around your eating.